jschwarzwalder/aws-sdk-php/docs/service/dynamodb-session-handler.rst

 Pricing
 -------

-Aside from data storage and data transfer fees, the costs associated with using Amazon DynamoDB are calculated based on the provisioned throughput capacity of your table (see the `Amazon DynamoDB pricing details
+Aside from data storage and data transfer fees, the costs associated with using |DDB| are calculated based on the provisioned throughput capacity of your table (see the `Amazon DynamoDB pricing details
-<http://aws.amazon.com/dynamodb/pricing/>`_).
-Throughput is measured in units of Write Capacity and Read Capacity.
+<https://aws.amazon.com/dynamodb/pricing/>_`).
+Throughput is measured in units of write capacity and read capacity.
 The
-Amazon DynamoDB homepage says:
+|DDBlong| homepage says:

     A unit of read capacity represents one strongly consistent read per second (or two eventually consistent reads per second) for items as large as 4 KB.
 A unit of write capacity represents one write per second for items as large as 1 KB.

-Ultimately, the throughput and the costs required for your sessions table is going to correlate with your expected traffic and session size.
-The following table explains the amount of read and write operations that are performed on your DynamoDB table for each of the session functions.
+Ultimately, the throughput and the costs required for your sessions table will correlate with your expected traffic and session size.
+The following table explains the amount of read and write operations that are performed on your |DDB| table for each of the session functions.

 +-------------------------------------+-----------------------------------------------------------------------------+
 | Read via ``session_start()``        | * 1 read operation (only 0.5 if ``consistent_read`` is ``false``).          |